How to Achieve Younger, Glowing Skin With Dry Skin Brushing

 We don't even realize that soaps, creams and other beauty products simply cover the skin with additional toxins and chemicals that skin brushing is trying to remove from your body.
 It can be counter-productive.
-I highly recommend bookmarking Paula Bergoun's Cosmetic Ingredient Dictionary.
-It tells you which ingredients are good, fair and bad for your body.
 Many ingredients such as fragrances can cause irritation of the skin, others will block pores, some may build up over time in the body's tissues.

 Do some research and find soaps, creams and cosmetics that are more beneficial for your skin and less likely to add toxins into your body.
 Here is link to help get you started: Guide to Less Toxic Products.

 © 2011 Carolyn Dahl